-- If you are an Undergraduate or Masters student studying here at the university, who is conducting research for an Independent Study.
-You will be given ethical approval through the Independent Studies Ethics Committee.
-Please see your module leader or look at the Independent Study module web page for further information.
+- If you are an Undergraduate or Masters student studying here at the University and conducting research for an Independent Study, you will be given ethical approval through the Independent Studies Ethics Committee.
+Please see your module leader or look at the Independent Study module web page for further information

 Please be aware that you will need to have ethical approval from this Human Sciences Research Ethics Committee and be in receipt of your ethics approval form before you can begin to collect any data for your research study.

 You will need to complete the Human Sciences Staff and Postgraduate Students Ethics Form and return this by email to the Chair of the committee, also copying in the Deputy Chair.
 In addition to this form, you will need to supply supplementary information depending on the nature of your study.
 This could be copies of questionnaires you wish to use, information sheets, consent forms, interview questions or debrief information etc.

 You will receive feedback and decision within one working week of the meeting.
 Outcomes are in the form of one of the following decisions from the committee:

 - Ethical approval granted in full and you can commence data collection immediately